coady/multimethod/README.md

     ...
 ```

 Alternatively, functions can be explicitly registered in the same style as [functools.singledispatch](https://docs.python.org/3/library/functools.html#functools.singledispatch).
-This syntax is also compatible with [mypy](https://mypy-lang.org), which by default checks that [each name is defined once](https://mypy.readthedocs.io/en/stable/error_code_list.html#check-that-each-name-is-defined-once-no-redef).
+Some static type checkers enforce that each name is defined only once.

 ```python
 @func.register